shakes76/PatternFlow/recognition/s4353631/OASIS_seg/README.md

 schedule implemented in `driver.py` and `OASIS_seg.ipynb`, `My_Unet` was able to reliably achieve a dice coefficient on the validation set of ~0.95 after a single epoch.
 The training (over 5 epochs as in the implementation) below resulted in a reliable mean test set dice coefficient of ~0.96.
-Similar results were achievable with a much smaller network of only 3 `Downshift` layers, indicating the effectiveness of the network's residual design as well as its ability to learn efficient feature mappings.
+Similar results were achievable with a much smaller network of only 3 `Downshift` layers, indicating the effectiveness of the architecture's residual design as well as its ability to learn efficient feature mappings.

 ![](dice_graph.png)